1. The monitoring core

-The monitoring core is at the heart of the Checkmk-System.
+The monitoring core is at the heart of the Checkmk system.
 Its tasks are:

-providing current states to the GUI
+providing the current states to the GUI,

 Even though Nagios and Icinga perform exceptionally — being flexible, fast, stable and well-proven — there are still situations in which their limits are reached.
 Where a large number of hosts and services are being monitored, three problems in particular become evident:

-The high CPU consumption when executing checks
+The high CPU load during execution of checks

 The long restart time when changing a configuration